 Teamwork is a fundamental aspect of success within a business.
 Where animal care is concerned, working in a team and effectively communicating with one another is integral.
-Remember you are dealing with the lives of animals, some of which are the only companions individuals may have.
+Remember, you are dealing with the lives of animals, some of whom are the only companions individuals may have.
 Effective team communication is vital to the successful running of a business.
 When looking at animal care, without effective communication, there are risks to the health and care of the animal, without it resentment, incomplete tasks, bullying and many other negative aspects may occur.

 When you are looking at effectively working in a team, there are basic communication principles that you can apply to ensure you and the rest of the team are effectively communicating.